- Edited collection on the history of medieval women religious;

 - Experiential approaches to medieval monastic places and landscapes can help influence wider understanding of heritage and how those with unseen or invisible disabilities, such as Autism, experience heritage;

-- Include monastic and religious life from 1100-1600 in Britain and Ireland and the development of monasteries in medieval landscapes, the modern presence of monasteries in localities and the theoretical and experiential approaches to place, landscapes;
+- Monastic and religious life from 1100-1600 in Britain and Ireland and the development of monasteries in medieval landscapes, the modern presence of monasteries in localities and the theoretical and experiential approaches to place, landscapes;

 - Medieval women religious communities and monastic life;